php-dev-br/laravel-doc-pt-br/blade.md

         // The application is in the testing environment...
     @else
         // The application is not in the local or testing environment...
     @endenv

-    @unlessenv('production')
-        // The application is not in the production environment...
-    @endenv